 What's in Your Credit Card Agreement

-A credit card is just a way to access a credit account the bank has made available to you.
-The credit account comes with some strings, which are outlined in your credit card agreement.
-The credit card agreement is a contract that outlines the terms, conditions, pricing, and penalties of the credit card.
+A credit card is more than just a piece of plastic that lets you spend.
+It's a way to access whatever credit limit the bank has agreed to allow you to borrow against.
+Your credit account comes with some stipulations that you have to stick to if you want to keep using your credit card and avoid having your credit affected.
+Each credit card comes with a credit card agreement which is a type of contract that outlines the terms, conditions, pricing, and penalties of the credit card.

 What's in a Credit Card Agreement

 Credit card agreements aren't the easiest document to read.
 According to a 2016 study from CreditCards.com, the average credit card agreement is written on an 11th grade reading level.
 That's fairly difficult, especially since more than half the American population is below a 9th grade reading level.
 The average credit card agreement is also about 4,900 words long and would take 20 minutes to read.

 But, since a credit card agreement is a legally binding contract, you need to know what you're agreeing to by using your credit card.

 The credit card agreement will list pricing information for the credit card that outlines when and how you will be charged interest and fees on the credit card.
 At a minimum, your credit card agreement has to list:

 - the annual percentage rate for each type of balance that can be carried – purchases, balance transfers, and cash advances - and the penalty rate if it applies